top of page

 Chinese Medicine - Only recently the Chinese government legalized rhino and tiger bone for medical purposes.
 If people still believe in the medicinal remedy of bone, would it not be better if they return to the old practices, and use human bone again or the gravel of holy stones again?

 Stones as such, besides grooves carved into it, were in the landscape of Frisia a scarcity.
 Perhaps that contributed to the often spiritual or religious meaning of stones as well.
-Think of the stone Archbishop Rimbert of Bremen prayed upon to ask for God's help for the Frisians to defeat the Vikings near the town of Norden in Ostfriesland.
-Read our post A Theelacht: what a great idea! to learn more about this miracle, because it succeeded.
-The stone can be found at the Liudger Church of Norden.
-But also think of the Devil's stone at the village of Godlinze, the stone at the village of Holwierde, the stone at Westerklief at the former island of Wieringen, and the stones on the graveyard of the village of Rinsumageest.
+Think of the stone Archbishop Rimbert of Bremen prayed upon to ask for God's help for the Frisians to defeat the Vikings near the town of Norden in the region of Ostfriesland in the ninth century.
+Read our blog post A Theel Acht: what a great idea! to learn more about this miracle, because it succeeded.
+The stone can be found at the Liudger church of Norden.
+But also think of the Devil's stone in the village of Godlinze, the stone at the village of Holwierde, the stone at Westerklief on the (former) island of Wieringen, and the stones on the graveyard of the village of Rinsumageest.
 All rocks shrouded with stories.
 Lastly, stones frequently appear in sagas too.
-Like in the East-Frisian sagas of Der Blutstein in Stapelmoor, Der Marienstein in Stapelmoor, Der Hilgenstein, Die Steine von Osteel, and Der Vosskutt in Burhafe, and Der Drachenstein bei Donnern near Bremerhaven.
+Like in the East-Frisian sagas of Der Blutstein in Stapelmoor, Der Marienstein in Stapelmoor, Der Hilgenstein, Die Steine von Osteel, and Der Vosskutt in Burhafe, and in the saga Der Drachenstein bei Donnern near the port city of Bremerhaven.

 4. Conclusion

 Note 2 - Frisians shaping their landscape by milling uncountable grooves and ditches and other waterways, even received their tribes name because of it 2,000 years ago.
-Read our post A severe case of inattentional blindness: the Frisian tribe’s name.
+Read our blog post A severe case of inattentional blindness: the Frisian tribe’s name.
+Understand why they are the real earthmovers.

 Note 3 - There are also indication that crossroads were considered places where spirits stayed.
-This is known from Dutch folklore but also from early-medieval Old-English texts where crossroads are considered a place between the worlds where supernatural spirits can be contacted (De Kort, et al 2023).
+This is known from Dutch folklore but also from early-medieval Old-English texts where crossroads are considered a place between the worlds where supernatural spirits can be contacted.
 For those readers from the Netherlands, think also of the '80s children series De Zevensprong 'the seven crossroad'.
 And, of course, think of the blues song of Robert Johnson 'Cross Road Blues', the place where he went to sell his soul to the Devil in exchange for musical talent.
+Recent excavations in nature area Springendal near the hamlet of Hezinge in the province of Overijssel (2020-2021) also indicates the spiritual importance of crossroads (De Kort et al 2023).

 Suggested music